 Bullying is aggressive, threatening and persistent behavior that intentionally harms another person, physically and/or emotionally.
 Obvious forms of bullying may include hitting, fighting or name-calling and secretive or non-obvious bullying may include gossiping or purposely excluding someone.
 The acts are intentional, willfully done and deliberate.
 The person being bullied typically has difficulty preventing the behaviors that are directed towards them and usually struggle with defending themselves.
 The following facts about bullying will provide valuable information for parents, educators and those being bullied.

-There are a number of reasons why bullying occurs, but the fact is bullies intentional hurt other.
-For safety reasons is important for children as well as adults to understand how severe the consequences of bullying can be.
+There are a number of reasons why bullying occurs, but the fact is bullies intentionally hurt others.
+For safety reasons it is important for children as well as adults to understand how severe the consequences of bullying can be.

 Facts about Bullying:

-- Each year there are more than 3.2 million students who are the victim of a bully
+- Each year there are more than 3.2 million students who are the victims of a bully

 - Bullying is the reason about 160,000 teens skip school each day